Accessibility statement for nth.nhs.uk

 What we’re doing to improve accessibility

-We are currently redesigning the Trust website with our web developers.
+We are currently in the process of redesigning the Trust website with our web developers.
 This is being rebuilt from the ground up to ensure full accessibility for all patients and visitors who access this site.

 We will also be reviewing our use of PDFs and looking into other methods of sharing information, to ensure our site is as accessible as possible.